RussH/Asterisk-Click2Call-Manifest-v3/README.md

 # Asterisk Click2Call (Manifest V3)

 This is a Manifest V3 version of a basic Asterisk Click2Call extension.
-It’s based on the basic sections of the Bitree Click2Call extension which demonstrated how to build a proper URL for Asterisk using AMI (Asterisk v12 or higher).
-This extension does not track or record any user behaviour whatsoever.
+I looked at the defunct Bitree Click2Call extension to see how to build a proper URL.
+Unlike that one, this extension does not track or record any user behaviour whatsoever.
+For Asterisk using AMI only (Asterisk v12 or higher).

 ## Overview